SashaKalgin/Documentation/README.md

-# ooVoo Video Platform Documentation for SDK v2.0
+# ooVoo Video Platform Documentation for SDK v2.1
-The following is the documentation repository for the ooVoo Video Platform for SDK v2.0.
+The following is the documentation repository for the ooVoo Video Platform for SDK v2.1.

+Documentation for SDK 2.0 can be found in branch 2.0.

-This is released under an Apache 2.0 License.
+Documentation is released under an Apache 2.0 License.

 ## Document Hierarchy